- Combo 1 – Rocking Chair, Foot Stool and Feeding Pillow

 - Combo 2 – Rocking Chair and Foot Stool

 - Combo 3 – Rocking Chair, FLIP LID Foot Stool and Feeding Pillow

 Maximum Recommended Weight Rating

-Note: There may be variations in dimensions of 1 – 2 cm.
+Note: The chair above may not be the product on this page and is used for illustrative purposes only.
+There may be variations in dimensions of 1 – 2 cm.

 This chair has been made to fit into a standard-sized door.